 Navy S.E.A.L. sniper Chris Kyle's (Bradley Cooper's) pinpoint accuracy saves countless lives on the battlefield and turns him into a legend.
 Back home to his wife and kids after four tours of duty, however, Chris finds that it is the war he can't leave behind.

 Early 1970s.
 Four strangers check in at the El Royale Hotel.
 The hotel is deserted, staffed by a single desk clerk.
 Some of the new guests' reasons for being there are less than innocent and some are not who they appear to be.

 Kidnapped boy Phillip Perry (T.J.
 Lowther) strikes up a friendship with his captor Butch Haynes (Kevin Costner): an escaped convict on the run from the law, while the search is headed up by honorable Texas Ranger "Red" Garrett (Clint Eastwood).

-Clint Eastwood stars as Earl Stone, a man in his 80s who is broke, alone, and facing foreclosure of his business when he is offered a job that simply requires him to drive.
+Clint Eastwood stars as Earl Stone, a man who is ninety-years-old, broke, alone, and facing foreclosure of his business when he is offered a job that simply requires him to drive.
 Easy enough, but, unbeknownst to Earl, he's just signed on as a drug courier for a Mexican cartel.
 He does well, so well, in fact, that his cargo increases exponentially, and Earl is assigned a handler.
-But he isn't the only one keeping tabs on Earl; the mysterious new drug mule has also hit the radar of hard-charging DEA agent Colin Bates.
-And even as his money problems become a thing of the past, Earl's past mistakes start to weigh heavily on him, and it's uncertain if he'll have time to right those wrongs before law enforcement, or the cartel's enforcers, catch up to him."
+But he isn't the only one keeping tabs on Earl.
+The mysterious new drug mule has also hit the radar of hard-charging D.E.A.
+Agent Colin Bates (Bradley Cooper).
+And even as his money problems become a thing of the past, Earl's past mistakes start to weigh heavily on him, and it's uncertain if he'll have time to right those wrongs before law enforcement, or the cartel's enforcers, catch up to him.

 Was this review helpful to you?